san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [algorithmic bias](terms/algorithmic-bias.md) — Systematic unfairness in model outputs that disadvantages certain groups or outcomes.
 - [algorithmic impact assessment](terms/algorithmic-impact-assessment.md) — Structured review that documents how an AI system may affect people, processes, and compliance obligations.
 - [alignment](terms/alignment.md) — Making sure AI systems optimize for human values, policies, and intended outcomes.
+- [assurance case](terms/assurance-case.md) — Structured argument that proves an AI system meets safety and compliance expectations.
+- [consent management](terms/consent-management.md) — Practices that capture, honor, and audit user permissions across AI features.
+- [data lineage](terms/data-lineage.md) — Traceable record of how data moves, transforms, and is used across AI systems.
 - [data minimization](terms/data-minimization.md) — Principle of collecting and retaining only the data necessary for a defined purpose.
+- [data redaction](terms/data-redaction.md) — Removal or masking of sensitive fields before data is stored, shared, or used for model training.
 - [data retention](terms/data-retention.md) — Policies defining how long data is stored, where it lives, and how it is deleted.
+- [dataset card](terms/dataset-card.md) — Structured documentation describing a dataset’s purpose, composition, risks, and usage constraints.
 - [differential privacy](terms/differential-privacy.md) — Mathematical framework that limits how much any single record influences published data or model outputs.
 - [evaluation](terms/evaluation.md) — Systematic measurement of model performance, safety, and reliability using defined tests.
 - [fairness metrics](terms/fairness-metrics.md) — Quantitative measures that evaluate whether model performance is equitable across groups.
 - [guardrails](terms/guardrails.md) — Controls that constrain model behavior to comply with safety, legal, or brand requirements.
 - [hallucination](terms/hallucination.md) — When an AI model presents fabricated or unsupported information as fact.
+- [impact mitigation plan](terms/impact-mitigation-plan.md) — Action plan that tracks risks, mitigations, owners, and timelines for an AI deployment.
 - [model card](terms/model-card.md) — Standardized documentation describing a model’s purpose, data, performance, and limitations.
 - [model drift](terms/model-drift.md) — Gradual mismatch between model assumptions and real-world data that degrades performance over time.
 - [model governance](terms/model-governance.md) — Policies and processes that manage AI models across risk, compliance, and lifecycle decisions.
 - [model interpretability](terms/model-interpretability.md) — Ability to explain how a model arrives at its predictions in ways stakeholders understand.
 - [privacy](terms/privacy.md) — Principle of limiting data collection, use, and exposure to protect individuals’ information.
+- [privacy budget](terms/privacy-budget.md) — Quantitative limit on how much privacy loss is allowed when applying differential privacy.
 - [privacy impact assessment](terms/privacy-impact-assessment.md) — Structured review that evaluates how a system collects, uses, and safeguards personal data.
 - [red teaming](terms/red-teaming.md) — Deliberate stress testing that probes AI systems for harmful, biased, or policy-violating behavior.
 - [responsible ai](terms/responsible-ai.md) — Frameworks and practices that ensure AI systems are safe, fair, and aligned with ethical and legal expectations.
+- [risk register](terms/risk-register.md) — Central list of identified AI risks, their owners, mitigations, and review status.
+- [safety review board](terms/safety-review-board.md) — Cross-functional committee that approves high-risk AI launches and monitors mitigations.
+- [transparency report](terms/transparency-report.md) — Periodic disclosure that details how an AI system operates, what data it handles, and how risks are mitigated.
 - [voice cloning](terms/voice-cloning.md) — Technique that replicates a person’s voice using generative models trained on audio samples.

 ## Security & Trust